Small Grants for UK Charities

 The only info I have is that the deadlines are 10 May, 9 Aug and 6 Dec.
 Now you know as much as I do.
 But they also have a climate change grant for community groups.
 Warwickshire.

-Registered charities mainly based in West Midlands (Birmingham, The Black Country, Dudley, Sandwell, Walsall & Wolverhampton), Herefordshire and Worcestershire, focusing on: Children & Young People, Disabled & Health, Environment & Heritage, Arts, Work in the Community & the Elderly, Social Support and Hospices.
+Registered charities mainly based in West Midlands (Birmingham, The Black Country, Dudley, Sandwell, Walsall & Wolverhampton), Herefordshire and Worcestershire, Children & Young People, Disabled & Health, Environment & Heritage, Arts, Work in the Community & the Elderly, Social Support and Hospices.
 Will fund core or a project/capital appeal.
-Most grants are generally between £1,000 and £5,000.
-Larger grants may be considered for regular beneficiaries and capital projects.
+Most grants £1,000 - £5,000.
+Larger grants may be considered.
 Apply at any time.
 Three meetings a year.
-Next one is 8 Nov.

 Grants of up to £5,000 available to support community/voluntary organisations and registered charities working with disadvantaged young people aged 13 to 25 years old, within Birmingham and the Black Country (West Midlands).

-They support children and young people and community activities in the Wolverhampton area by making around one hundred donations pa, with the average being between £500 and £2000.
-They will consider repeat requests for donations, and will also consider longer term sponsorship arrangements.
+They support children and young people and community activities in the Wolverhampton area.
+Average £500 - £2000.
+They will consider repeat requests, and also consider longer term sponsorship arrangements.
 They are particularly interested in supporting smaller, volunteer-based organisations and will not fund national charities.
 Applications are considered monthly but those for £3000 or over, or for long term projects are considered quarterly.

-They have a Community Fund, which provides funding, marketing help, free travel or the use of its buses for events.
+Community Fund provides funding, marketing help, free travel or the use of its buses for events.
 June and December (Wiltshire).
 This application could be as small as a raffle prize or as large as a £500 donation.
 They have a total of £500 to give away, in June and December each year.
 I don't know if you can apply for non financial support outside of these times.
 Apply via their website.

 A range of grants offered by the Council, in Wiltshire.